By Lindsay & Lexie Kite, Ph.D.

 Women and girls are more than just bodies.
-But you wouldn’t know that if you looked to media, or even sometimes well-meaning religious* rhetoric, for the truth about females.
+We all know that, right?
+Well, you wouldn’t know that if you looked to media, or even sometimes well-meaning religious rhetoric, for that truth.
 And you wouldn’t know that if you listened to the way so many of us discuss the topic of appropriate dress, or “modesty,” today.
-We are growing up and growing older surrounded by profit-driven media’s fixation on bodies – from “Perfect Your Parts, Perfect Your Life!” billboards to always-Photoshopped magazines and TV obsessed with judging what women wear and how much cellulite they have.
 In an inescapable media world that pans up and down women’s bodies and focuses so much attention on their parts, no wonder girls learn to display their bodies as something to be looked at.
 No wonder girls learn to survey their bodies at all times, and in all things they are wearing, and in all places they are going.

-Modesty is defined differently by different cultures – even different families – and it’s time to stop shaming people into covering themselves and start teaching truths that need shouted from the rooftop: We are more than just bodies to be looked at.
-When we begin believing that, we begin acting like it, and female progress in every imaginable way will move forward.
-We will spend less money on cosmetic surgery (up 500% in the last decade with 92% of the surgeries performed on women) and every other product we need to “fix” our flaws.
+It’s time to stop shaming girls and women into covering themselves and instead start teaching empowering truths that everyone needs to hear: we are more than just bodies to be looked at.
+When we really begin to believe that, female progress in every imaginable way will move forward.
+We will spend less money on cosmetic surgery (up 115% since 2000 with 92% of the surgeries performed on women) and every other product we need to “fix” our flaws.
 We will spend less time hiding and fixing and obsessing over our insecurities beneath our clothes.
-We will spend less time emphasizing and obsessing over our favorite parts on display in our clothes.
+We will spend less time emphasizing and obsessing over our parts on display in our clothes.
 We will perform better academically, athletically, and in our careers.
-We will love other women more and feel more compassion toward them because we will not be judging them as bodies.
-We will feel greater self-love, happiness, and power to live authentically chosen lives.
-We will pass along all of these powerful truths to the little girls growing up in an increasingly sexualized world.
+We will love other women more and feel more compassion toward them because we will not be judging them as bodies in competition with our bodies.
+We will feel greater self-love, life satisfaction, and power to live authentically chosen lives.
+We will pass along all of these truths to the girls growing up and then women growing older in an increasingly objectifying world.

 Need more help developing body image resilience that can help you overcome your self-consciousness and be more powerful than ever before?
 Learn how to recognize harmful ideals, redefine beauty and health, and resist what holds you back from happiness, health, and real empowerment with the Beauty Redefined Body Image Program for girls and women 14+.
 It is an online, anonymous therapeutic tool that can change your life, designed by Lexie & Lindsay Kite, with PhDs in body image and media.